aazaff/aazaff.github.io/cv/cv.md

 + **Zaffos, A.**, Peters, S.E., Husson, J., and J. Czaplewski (2015).
 A comparative estimate of different biodiversity curves and comments on the link between rock availability and biodiversity. *Geological Society of America Abstracts with Programs* 47:71.
 + **Zaffos, A.** Peters, S.E., and S.K.
 McMullen (2015).
 Empirical patterns of geographic range size expansion and contraction in marine invertebrates and terrestrial mammals are well predicted by a random walk. *Geological Society of America Abstracts with Programs* 48:668.
 + **Zaffos, A.**, Peters, S.E., and S. Finnegan (2016).
 Plate-tectonic regulation of biodiversity and continental endemism. *Geological Society of America Abstracts with Programs* 48:X.
-+ Hartman, S. Lovelace, D.M., Linzmeier, B.J., Fitch, A., Kufner, A., **Zaffos, A.**, Matthewson, P., and W. Porter (2016) Mechanistic physiological modelling and geographic distribution of Late Triassic tetrapods. *Society of Vetebrate Paleontology Annual Meeting* X:X.
++ Hartman, S. Lovelace, D.M., Linzmeier, B.J., Fitch, A., Kufner, A., **Zaffos, A.**, Matthewson, P., and W. Porter (2016) Mechanistic physiological modelling and geographic distribution of Late Triassic tetrapods. *Society of Vertebrate Paleontology Annual Meeting*.

 ## Invited Book Chapters and Guest Lectures
 + **Zaffos, A.** (2012).
 Climate Change: A paleontologist's perspective. *Illinois Wesleyan University*.